RunCor399/EZWarehouse_SoftwareEngineering/DesignDocument.md

 The architectural pattern adopted for the design of EasyWarehouse is the Client-Server pattern.

-For this reason the team has decided to show both fronted and backend macro-packages in the package diagram, even though the frontend one wasn't required from the specifics.
+This is the reason why the team has decided to show in the package diagram both frontend and backend macro-packages even though the frontend one wasn't required from the specifics.

-The backend package is divided in a data package that provides all the data structures required by the application, and a logic package that provides the operations to manage data.
+The backend package is divided in a data package that provides all the data structures required by the application and a logic package that provides the operations to manage the data.

 <img src="images/PackageDiagram.png" alt="PackageDiagram" width="600"/>